Finite-time blow-up of a non-local stochastic parabolic problem: Drift term induced blow-up

 \subsection{Acknowledgement}

-We would like to thank Dr. M. Hofmanov\'{a} for letting us know about the paper \cite{debdehof}.
-We would also like to thank Prof. S. Larson for his stimulating comments which helped in improving the presentation of our results.
+The authors would like to thank the anonymous referees for their valuable comments which improved substantially the current manuscript.
+They would like also to thank Dr. M. Hofmanov\'{a} for letting them know about the paper \cite{debdehof} as well as Prof. S. Larsson for his stimulating comments which helped improving the presentation of some of the presented results.
+Finally, special thanks go to Dr. Joe Gildea for helping the authors with the construction of Fig .~\ref{fig1} and Fig.~\ref{fig2}.